Heel pain while walking, physical therapy, treatment: Focus Fizikal✓

 The most common causes of heel pain include:

-• Plantar fasciitis, which is inflammation and irritation of the fascia due to chronic overuse.
+• Plantar fasciitis – inflammation and irritation of the plantar fascia due to chronic overuse.

-• Achilles tendinopathy, where degenerative changes in the tendon cause pain in the back of the heel.
+• Achilles tendinopathy – degenerative changes in the Achilles tendon causing pain in the back of the heel.

-• Sudden weight gain or intense physical activity on an inadequate surface.
+• Sudden weight gain or intense physical activity on inadequate surfaces – can cause foot pain and inflammation.

 Accurately identifying the cause is crucial, as the treatment for a heel spur differs from therapy for pure soft tissue inflammation.
 Every step in diagnosis leads to a more effective relief from pain.